 Side-effects are the unwanted effects of taking a medicine.
 This section doesn’t include every possible side-effect of calcium-channel blockers.
 Please read the patient information leaflet that comes with your medicine for more information.

 Calcium-channel blockers can cause a drop in your blood pressure.
 This can make you feel dizzy when you stand up.
-To help prevent this, make sure you get up slowly when you stand up from lying or sitting down, and stay next to your bed or chair until you're sure that you aren’t feeling dizzy.
+To help prevent this, make sure you get up slowly when you stand up from lying or sitting down.
+Also stay next to your bed or chair until you're sure that you aren’t feeling dizzy.
 Don’t drive or do anything else that needs you to be alert until you know how you react to your medicine.

-Also check with your GP or pharmacist before you take any other medicines or herbal remedies at the same time as a calcium-channel blocker.
+Calcium-channel blockers can also interact with other medicines, including some other heart medicines and certain antibiotics.
+Always check with your GP or pharmacist before you take any other medicines or herbal remedies at the same time as a calcium-channel blocker.

 All medicines have a generic name.
 Many medicines also have one or more brand names.
-Generic names are written in lower case, whereas brand names start with a capital letter.
+Generic names are written in lower case, brand names start with a capital letter.